CosmWasm/sylvia-book/src/basics/funds.md

 #}
 ```

-We have added a new state `donation_denom` which is of type
+We have added a new state `donation_denom`, which is of type
 [`Item`](https://docs.rs/cw-storage-plus/latest/cw_storage_plus/struct.Item.html).
-User has to pass
+A user has to
-new value to instantiate the contract.
-I will let you fix tests which should at this point fail due
+pass a new value to instantiate the contract.
+I will let you fix tests, which should at this point
-to missing parameter.
+fail due to missing parameter.

-Let's update our `Cargo.toml` with new dependency to
+Let's update our `Cargo.toml` with a new dependency to
 [`cw-utils`](https://docs.rs/cw-utils/latest/cw_utils/).

 ```rust,noplayground